|

 lift bag can be used to attract the attention you need.
 One

-you somehow or it will go away and open bottom bags don't always stay
+you somehow or it will go away and open bottom bags may need attention

 The High Tech